ktconnolly/understat-xg/README.md

 ```

 ### Expected Points
-To calculate expected points for a league use a CSV created by season.py and the number of iterations.
+To calculate expected points use a CSV created by season.py and specify the number of iterations to use:
 ```
 python simulate_season.py season.csv 100
 ```

 ### Heatmaps